-This Category 3 development is for a 1,462,589 square foot warehouse and distribution center located northwest of the I-65 and the KY 841 exchange, in south central Louisville Metro.
-The proposal, which plans to employ 600 employees, includes 633 parking spaces and 107 loading docks.
+This Category 3 development is for a 1,462,589 square foot warehouse and distribution center located northwest of the I-65 and KY 841 exchange, in south central Louisville Metro.
+The proposal, which plans to employ 620 employees, includes 646 parking spaces and 396 loading docks.
+A similar proposal was approved under case number 16DEVPLAN1111.
+While much of the proposal remains the same, the site area has expanded to the east and the proposal now includes an additional 222 trailer parking spaces on the new portion of the site.
+The applicant is now proposing the entire 1,462,589 square feet for construction whereas the former plan had a portion of the warehouse as "future construction".
+The proposal has also relocated the main employee entrance to the north.

 The site is an irregular rectangular shape and is currently vacant.
-It is surrounded by vacant, EZ-1 properties to the south, south east, & west.
+It is surrounded by vacant, EZ-1 properties to the south & west.
 A mobile home park abuts the property to the northeast and an elementary school and industrial site to the west across Minor Lane.
 It will be accessed on the west side of the property via Minor Lane.